If you are looking for a different salad, easy to make, and very popular, we invite you to try this colorful Tipili (Dominican Tabbouleh).

 Tipili -- or Tipile -- is the Dominican name given to the local version of the iconic Lebanese salad called Tabbouleh based on wheat, tomato, onion, and parsley.

-Let us tell you the story of Tipili (Bulgur Salad), and how it arrived in our shores.
+Let us tell you the story of Tipili (Bulgur Salad), and how it arrived to our shores.

 History of Tipili (Tipile)